Salmon-Brain/dead-salmon-brain/README.md

 val model = new Pipeline().setStages(
   Array(
     new CumulativeMetricTransformer(), // aggregate all metrics
+    new OutlierRemoveTransformer() // remove outliers by percentile .setLowerPercentile(0.01)
+           .setUpperPercentile(0.99),
-    new OutlierRemoveTransformer(), // remove outliers by percentile new AutoStatisticsTransformer() // auto choose and compute Welch or MannWhitney test )
+    new AutoStatisticsTransformer() // auto choose and compute Welch or MannWhitney test .setAlpha(0.05)
+            .setBeta(0.2)
+  )
 )